ThatGuyTre/7300_ProjectFuzzy/readme.md

 Dataset taken from:
 https://www.kaggle.com/datasets/kazanova/sentiment140

-Implementing fuzzy search to search the dataset.
+## Implementing fuzzy search to search the dataset
 We will be using multiple algorithm implementations for this fuzzy search.

 Brute force algorithm is simply permuting and searching multiple times based on the search term given.
 This is expected to perform the worst.

 Elegant solution is using Hamming Distance and Levenshtein Distances to intelligently spend resources on searches while parsing the dataset.
 These are expected to perform better.

 An example of inverse indexing is this: